atlassian/data-center-helm-charts/docs/docs/containers/JIRA.md

 #### Shared directory and user IDs

-By default the Jira application runs as the user `jira`, with a UID and GID of 2001.
-Consequently this UID must have write access to the shared filesystem.
+By default, the Jira application runs as the user `jira`, with a UID and GID of 2001.
+Consequently, this UID must have write access to the shared filesystem.
 If for some reason a different UID must be used, there are a number of options available: